 - 2 hours in the oven: Preheat oven to 225 degrees.
 Wrap smoked rib tips in aluminum foil and add 3 Tbsp. apple cider vinegar to the wrap.
 Set foil packet on a baking sheet and roast rib tips for 2 hours.

 - 1 hour on the grill: About 30 min. before removing rib tips from oven, heat grill to 300 degrees, keeping heat all to one side.
 Remove rib tips from oven and remove the foil wrap.
 Place rib tips on grill on the opposite side of the heat.
 Close lid and check temperature every 15 min. or so, basting or saucing if desired each time you check.
-Rib tips are done when internal temperature reaches 175-180 degrees, which takes about an hour.
-Let rest for 15-20 min. before slicing.
+Rib tips are done when internal temperature reaches 175 to 180 degrees, which takes about an hour.
+Let rest for 15 to 20 min. before slicing.

 Sprinkle finished rib tips with additional Platte River Rib Rub upon serving if desired.
 Serve with slices of white bread and your favorite BBQ sauce on the side for slathering and dunking.THANKS TO